ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_RepoReorg_02.md

 5. Streamline the roadmap index to focus on active development

 ## Current Status
-The repository reorganization is well underway, with significant progress made in the following areas:
+The repository reorganization has made significant progress, with most high-priority tasks now completed:

 1. New directory structure has been created:
    - `docs/roadmaps/` directory has been created as the central location for all roadmap files